In August 2018, the UK Government proposed a ban on electric shock collars in England. Some people use these devices to train their dogs.

 Here are nine alternatives to electric collars and things owners need to think about when training a pet.

 If you're really struggling with your pet's behaviour, see ask your vet if they can refer you to a veterinary behaviourist.
-It might even be covered by your pet insurance – all our policies cover behavioural treatment if your dog's referred to a specialist by your vet.
+It might even be covered by your dog insurance.

 1. Try a clicker

 When training, it’s not always easy to explain to your dog exactly what they did that earned them the reward.
 For example, you might want to reward your puppy for sitting but as soon as you move to give them the treat, it’s likely they will have moved.

 Vicky Carne, The Dog Coach, says: "Many trainers use a ‘marker’, sometimes a word but often a clicker, to tell the dog exactly which action earned the reward.
 If you click and follow it up with a treat your dog will soon learn that when they hear it a reward is coming.
 This can make it easier to be precise about the action you are rewarding."

 This is the bread and butter of positive reinforcement.
 Experts believe that dogs respond much better, and learn quicker, through being rewarded for exhibiting desired behaviours than through being punished for misbehaving.

 Help your dog understand the meaning of a command by offering a treat or praise when they demonstrate the desired behaviour.
 Be consistent and you'll create a positive association between the activity and the pleasure of getting a treat.

 The key to obedience training is to start young.
 Try to find a class led by an expert and attend classes with your puppy.